- Pulmonary hypertension is a serious medical condition that can lead to heart failure.

 - a family history of pulmonary hypertension and certain other disorders

-- obesity combined with obstructive sleep apnoea
+- obesity and obstructive sleep apnoea

 - living at high altitude

-- certain toxins, medications or drugs
+- certain toxins, medicines or drugs

 How is pulmonary hypertension diagnosed?